trebbag/revenuepilot/docs/ARCHITECTURE.md

 - **`NoteEditor.jsx`** wraps ReactQuill with custom toolbars, patient &
   encounter fields, chart upload helpers, transcription controls and template insertion.
-It surfaces auto-save state and delegates AI actions to callbacks provided by `App.jsx`.【F:src/components/NoteEditor.jsx†L1-L160】
+It surfaces auto-save state and delegates AI actions to callbacks provided by `App.jsx`.
+When a visit session is active it also attaches resilient websocket listeners for transcription, compliance, coding and collaboration channels so that interim transcripts, streaming alerts and presence indicators stay in sync with the clinician’s workspace.【F:src/components/NoteEditor.jsx†L620-L930】【F:src/components/NoteEditor.jsx†L1320-L2050】
 - **`SuggestionPanel.jsx`** renders expandable cards for codes, compliance, public health, differentials and follow-up.
 It debounces backend calls, respects specialty/payer filters and exports follow-up